Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 • Iliac crest autografts carry high post-procedural risks including numbness and chronic, debilitating pain.
 They have long been considered the “gold standard” due to being the only graft material that possesses the traits desired in a bone graft: osteogenecity, osteoinductivity, and osteoconductivity.

-• Allogeneic bone grafts such as have recently been developed that display all three characteristics of a quality bone graft.
+• Allogeneic bone grafts such as the one utilized in this study have recently been developed that display all three characteristics of a quality bone graft.

 What is the implication, and what should change now?

-• This study supports the utilization of allogeneic bone graft mixtures in spine fusions given their similar rate of fusion and decreased side effect burden as compared to iliac crest autografts.
+• This study supports the utilization of synthetic and cellular allograft bone mixtures in spine fusions given their similar rate of fusion and decreased side effect burden as compared to iliac crest autografts.

 Introduction